Weather Underground: Underground strategy change

 After the Greenwich Village townhouse explosion, per the December 1969 Flint War Council decisions the group was now well underground, and began to refer to themselves as the Weather Underground Organization.
 At this juncture, WUO shrank considerably, becoming even fewer than they had been when first formed.
 The group was devastated by the loss of their friends, and in late April 1970, members of the Weathermen met in California to discuss what had happened in New York and the future of the organization.

-In 2003, Weather Underground members stated in interviews that they had wanted to convince the American public that the United States was truly responsible for the calamity in Vietnam.
+In 2003 Weather Underground members stated in interviews that they had wanted to convince the American public that the United States was truly responsible for the calamity in Vietnam.
 The group began striking at night, bombing empty offices, with warnings always issued in advance to ensure a safe evacuation.
-According to David Gilbert, who took part in the 1981 Brink's robbery that killed two police officers and a Brink's guard, and was jailed for murder, "[their] goal was to not hurt any people, and a lot of work went into that.
+According to David Gilbert, (later jailed for his part in the 1981 Brink's robbery, in which three people were killed), "[their] goal was to not hurt any people, and a lot of work went into that.
 But we wanted to pick targets that showed to the public who was responsible for what was really going on."
-After the Greenwich Village explosion, in a review of the documentary film The Weather Underground (2002), a Guardian journalist restated the film's contention that no one was killed by WUO bombs.

 We were very careful from the moment of the townhouse on to be sure we weren't going to hurt anybody, and we never did hurt anybody.
 Whenever we put a bomb in a public space, we had figured out all kinds of ways to put checks and balances on the thing and also to get people away from it, and we were remarkably successful.